robcarver17/pysystemtrade/docs/production.md

 See [capital](#capital) to understand how capital works.
 This function is used interactively to control total capital allocation in any of the following scenarios:

 - You want to initialise the total capital available in the account.
-If this isn't done, it will be done automatically when `update_account_values` runs with default values.
+If this isn't done, it will be done automatically when `update_total_capital` runs with default values.
 The default values are brokerage account value = total capital available = maximum capital available (i.e. you start at HWM), with accumulated profits = 0.
 If you don't like any of these values then you can initialise them differently.
 - You have made a withdrawal or deposit in your brokerage account, which would otherwise cause the apparent available capital available to drop, and needs to be ignored
 - There has been a large change in the value of your brokerage account.
 A filter has caught this as a possible error, and you need to manually confirm it is ok.
 - You want to delete capital entries for some recent period of time (perhaps because you missed a withdrawal and it screwed up your capital)